ekeilty17/ekeilty17.github.io/_posts/2024-04-04-the-keilty-variation-of-rummy.md

 ### Runs vs Sets

 In my experience, there are two types of games.
 If early on players play a lot of _sets_, then the game is going to be low-scoring.
 This is for two reasons.
 First, when a set is played, there is only at most one additional card that can be layed-off on it.
 Second, sets block runs.
-For example, the set $\color{red}{7 \heartsuit}$, $7 \clubsuit$, $\color{red}{7 \diamondsuit}$ blocks $9$ combinations of runs ($(5, 6, 7)$, $(6, 7, 8)$, and $(7, 8, 9)$ mulitplied by three suits).
+For example, the set $\color{red}{7 \heartsuit}$, $7 \clubsuit$, $\color{red}{7 \diamondsuit}$ blocks $9$ combinations of runs ($(5, 6, 7)$, $(6, 7, 8)$, and $(7, 8, 9)$ multiplied by three suits).
 As a result, players get less opportunity to pick up cards from the discard pile.
-The game will most likely with almost every meld being a set.
+The game will most likely end with almost every meld being a set.

 Alternatively, if early on players play a lot of _runs_, then the game is going to be high-scoring.
 This is because runs allow lay-offs.
 Then other players can lay-off on top of lay-offs, and so on.
 In this game, the played cards are much more interconnected.
 Therefore, almost every card in the discard pile will be potentially useful, resulting in players picking up a large number of cards.
 The game will end with a lot of interconnected runs and a few sets at the end for the player who _went out_.